-Figure 3 merely demonstrates the potential of visualizing the interplay of affiliations, topical themes, and social interrelationships of researchers/practitioners in a certain domain of research.
-Compared to other maps of scientific disciplines, this network clearly exhibits the characteristics of a new and emergent research area: It consists of many unconnected networks of collaborating network science researchers and a rather heterogeneous coverage of research topics.
+Figure 3 merely demonstrates the potential of visualizing the interplay of affiliations, topical themes, and social interrelationships of researchers and practitioners in a certain domain of research.
+Compared with other maps of scientific disciplines, this network clearly exhibits the characteristics of a new and emergent research area: it consists of many unconnected networks of collaborating network science researchers and a rather heterogeneous coverage of research topics.

-4.3 Second Approach: Citation Data
+4.3 Second approach: citation data

-The second attempt applies standard bibliometric techniques and tools to citation data downloaded from Thomson Scientific's database.
-All papers that use "Small World" in their titles or cite Stanley Milgram's 1967 Psychology Today paper on that topic were downloaded.
-The 412 papers were written by 482 authors in 1967-2002 and comprise major network science papers.
-As the dataset contains citation linkages, the paper citation graph can easily be plotted using the HistCite software [14].
-The citation graph for a local citation score (LCS) of at least 20 (i.e., each of the papers was cited at least 20 times by any of the 412 papers in the set) is also shown in Figure 4.
-The interactive version of this graph is available online at http://garfield.library.upenn.edu/histcomp/small_world/ (select 'Graphs' and then 'LCS >= 20').
+The second attempt applies standard bibliometric techniques and tools to citation data downloaded from the Thomson Scientific database.
+All papers that use 'small world' in their titles or cite Stanley Milgram's 1967 Psychology Today paper on that topic were downloaded.
+The 412 papers were written by 482 authors over the period 1967 - 2002 and constitute major network science papers.
+As the dataset contains citation linkages, the paper citation graph can easily be plotted using the HistCite software

-Figure 4: HistCite paper-citation graph of network science publications.
+Figure 4.
+HistCite paper-citation graph of network science publications.
+GCS and LCS denote global citation score and local citation score, respectively.